spicywebau/craft-odds-and-ends/README.md

 # Changelog

+### 1.6.0
+- Added a new field type called Author Instructions that lets you output markdown instead of a field.
+Useful when you have a Matrix block that doesn’t have any fields.

 ### 1.5.4
 - Fixed a bug where clearing all Tasks wouldn’t actually kill it, it would lie in wait and the next time a Task of the same name ran it would piggy back on that db row ...